serge-deugoue/foodles-backend/readme.md

 # FoodlesBackend

-This project was generated with Django
+This project was generated with Django version 3.1.3

 ## Installing depencdencies